Confirm whether launch timing fits

 $249/month

 Guest-facing paths: Public Reservations and Guest Assist.
-Use the live app only when you want to review the host-stand workflow itself.
+Open the live app when the host-stand workflow itself is part of the review.

 $349/month